anekemuna/team-dex/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] An About Page to explain how the stats work.

 ## Video Walkthrough